jmtalarn/elm-personal-site/content/posts/2016-07-16-building-a-jsf-composite-component.md

 ```

 <h2 id="java">java</h2>
-<p>This is the component java code <strong>source package</strong></p>
+This is the component java code **source package**

-<p>As you can see, the value of the FacesComponent annotation is the component type we specified in the componentType attribute in the composite interface definition in the xhtml.<br />
+As you can see, the value of the FacesComponent annotation is the component type we specified in the componentType attribute in the composite interface definition in the xhtml.

 The great thing here is that you can access the values in the attributes of the component and work with them in the backend.
-You can access database or external APIs to query or, by the way, make big calculations that you want to avoid to do in the client.<br />
+You can access database or external APIs to query or, by the way, make big calculations that you want to avoid to do in the client.

-The methods created here will be accessible in the xhtml part using the cc.<em>nameofthemethod</em> like the add and remove methods or the list of data you can access to draw all the <em>things</em> over the map.</p>
+The methods created here will be accessible in the xhtml part using the cc._nameofthemethod_ like the add and remove methods or the list of data you can access to draw all the _things_ over the map.

 ```java
 package mapoftreasures.factory.web.component;